joemoose/dungeoneers.d20/docs/equipment.md

 Most items take up one inventory slot.
 Bulky items, such as armor or two-handed weapons, take up two slots.
 Smaller items may be generally bundled three or so into a single slot.

-If you carry more items than your inventory allows, your HP is reduced to **zero** until you remove the excess items.
+If you carry a full inventory (i.e., filling all 12 slots), your HP is reduced to **zero**.
+You cannot fill more than 12 slots.

 Carts, horses, or mules can increase inventory space.
 Hirelings can also be employed to haul your equipment.